stickies-v/bitcoin-devwiki/P2P-Design-Philosophy.md

    and (c) only connect and evict a 9th peer once every 10 minutes.

 - Note that we do not require that our outbound peers be the ones that advance our chain, in order to remain connected to all of them.
 If an inbound peer is announcing blocks to us quickly, then we may be the ones that relay blocks to our outbound peers first and keep them in sync.
 In this situation there's nothing inherently wrong with our peering (and our links to our outbound peers may be keeping the network connected, such as if we're a big miner).
 Of course if we were to lose that inbound peer, and that was our only connection to the honest network, then at some point (after 30 minutes) this logic will allow us to start looking for new outbound peers to get reconnected to the honest network.

+#### Periodic block-relay-only connections for syncing headers

+The second way we deal with this is by periodically opening a block-relay-only connection for the purpose of syncing our tip and then disconnecting, regardless of how often our tip has been updating (since #19858):

+- Every 5 minutes (on average), prioritize creating a temporary block-relay-only connection to a peer selected from our addrman (in lieu of a feeler connection).
+  * If we fail to connect for any reason after picking one address to try from our addrman, give up until our 5 minute (poisson timer) goes off again.
+- Stay connected long enough to sync headers (just as we do with the extra full-relay connection described above, when our tip is stale).
+- Every 45 seconds, check to see if we're over our maximum number of block-relay-peers, and if we are, we potentially disconnect one:
+  * Disconnect the newest block-relay-only peer if we haven't received a new block from that peer.
+  * Disconnect the second-youngest block-relay-only peer if, instead, the newest peer has given us a block more recently than it.

+Design considerations:

+- Avoid putting too much load on the network.
+  * We only try to connect once every 5 minutes to avoid holding connection slots open on the network for an inordinate amount of time.
+  * We use block-relay-only connections because they are very low bandwidth.
+- Allow replacing an existing connection for a new connection if we learn of a new block.
+It's fairly unlikely that in normal/honest conditions that we'll learn of a new block from our newest peer (some ways that can happen: all our peers are withholding the best block from us; our peers are themselves partitioned off from the most-work chain somehow; there's a network split and we learn of a competing chain with the same work as our chain).
+If it does happen, we probably are better off staying connected to the new peer so that if their chain has more work or ends up with more work that we're more likely to learn about it than from our existing peers.
+- Only rotate the youngest peer, to avoid creating attack vectors where both our block-relay-only peer slots could be taken over by an entity that just tries to serve blocks the fastest.
+At most one of our two peers could be taken over this way right now.
+- Protect against attacks that stale-tip checking woulnd't protect against.
+  * As the stale-tip check only fires if our tip hasn't updated in a while, an eclipsing adversary that is feeding us blocks slowly could prevent us from using that logic to look for honest peers.
+Since these connections fire every 5 minutes regardless of what our tip is doing, as long as we have a single peer in our addrman that has the most work chain, we should eventually find it.

 ### Case 2.
 All outbound peers are on incompatible/invalid chains.